hauleth/hauleth/content/post/things-about-elixir-you-probably-will-never-need/index.md

 codebase be much faster.

-After departing from Supabase I liked the project so much (mostly as learning ground) that I have created my own fork, where unrestrained from all business side of the project I could focus purely on squeezing as much of performance as I can.
+After departing from Supabase I liked the project so much (mostly as learning ground) that I have created my own fork.
+There, unrestrained from all business side of the project I could focus purely on squeezing as much of performance as I can.
 This project now lives as [Ultravisor][] - it is still nowhere near being done in a way that I like, but I still go back to work on it from time to time